calmhandtitan/wordbased-search-engine/README.md

 for installing, you should add jsoup to it, and then run it, preferably on eclipse.

-It will take some time ( 2-3 minutes ) to make the index of the seed webside.
+It will take some time ( 2-3 minutes ) to make the index of the seed website.

 Then you can put any regex query and it will find out the pages which contain it.